-- Make sure the vehicle has been parked with the engine off for 6 hours or more. - $\bullet$ Make sure the ambient temperature is between 40° and 95° F. - Without touching the accelerator pedal, start the engine, and let it idle for 20 seconds. - Keep the vehicle in Neutral.
+- Make sure the vehicle has been parked with the engine off for 6 hours or more. - \bullet Make sure the ambient temperature is between 40° and $95^\circ F.$ - Without touching the accelerator pedal, start the engine, and let it idle for 20 seconds. - Keep the vehicle in Neutral.
 Increase the engine speed to 2,000 rpm, and hold it there until the temperature gauge rises to at least 1/4 of the scale (about 3 minutes). - Select a nearby lightly traveled major highway where you can maintain a speed of 50 to 60 mph (80 to 97 km/h) for at least 20 minutes.
-Drive on the highway in 5th.
+Drive on the highway in 6th.
 Do not use the cruise control.
-When traffic allows, drive for 90 seconds without moving the accelerator pedal.
+When traffic allows, drive for 90 seconds without moving the

+- accelerator pedal.
 (Vehicle speed may vary slightly; this is okay.)
-If you cannot do this for a continuous 90 seconds because of traffic conditions, drive for at least 30 seconds, then repeat it two more times (for a total of 90 seconds).

-• Then drive in city/suburban traffic for at least 10 minutes.
-When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal.
+If you cannot do this for a continuous 90 seconds because of traffic conditions, drive for at least 30 seconds, then repeat it two more times (for a total of 90 seconds). - Then drive in city/suburban traffic for at least 10 minutes.
+When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal. - Stop the vehicle, turn off the ignition switch, and leave it off for 30 minutes.